Blended learning: Advantages

 This virtual learning environment helps connect professors with students without physically being present, thus making this a 'virtual cafe'.
 Many schools use this online tool for online classes, classwork, question & answer forums, and other school related work.
 Blended learning yielded positive results from the online community.
 Such results were compared and showed similar results from that of Alcoholics Anonymous and Weight Watchers.

 The advantages of blended learning are dependent on the quality of the programs being implemented.
 Some indicators of excellent blended learning programs are "facilitating student learning, communicating ideas effectively, demonstrating an interest in learning, organizing effectively, showing respect for students, and assessing progress fairly".

 Disadvantages

 Unless successfully planned and executed, blended learning could have disadvantages in technical aspects since it has a strong dependence on the technical resources or tools with which the blended learning experience is delivered.
 These tools need to be reliable, easy to use, and up to date, for them to have a meaningful impact on the learning experience.

-There are several disadvantages to blended learning.
-While this type of learning does offer students the ability to go online when necessary, or learn from anywhere, there is no guarantee that each student will have access to the tools that they need to learn on the computer.
-Another problem that may arise is unreliable internet.
-Many times, the internet may be down.
-If the whole class does not have access to the same tools, then the teacher will not be able to keep the class on the same page.
-This creates a learning gap within classrooms.
-Unless the education system can offer reliable internet and computers to all students, it is not possible to ensure that this is an effective alternative to mainstream education.

 IT literacy can serve as a significant barrier for students attempting to get access to the course materials, making the availability of high-quality technical support paramount.
 Other aspects of blended learning that can be challenging is group work because of difficulties with management in an online setting.